alexmaverickp/alexmaverickp.github.io/docs/experience.md

 ### Agricultural and Biosystems Engineer I — Agricultural and Biosystems Engineering Division
 *March 2025 – July 2025 | Malaybalay City, Philippines*

+- Co-digitized proposed farm-to-market roads for the entire Malaybalay City using QGIS as part of a collaborative mapping team.
 - Produced Detailed Engineering Design (DED), Program of Work (POW), and Unit Price Analysis for 2 Multi-Commodity Sheds and a Multi-Purpose Drying Pavement using QGIS, AutoCAD, SketchUp, Enscape, and Excel.
 - Automated the Water Pump Database using Google Sheets; led irrigation canal and Farm Machinery Equipment inventories.